JoeSz/Exopite-Simple-Options-Framework/README.md

 > Documentation is still in-progress.
 >
 > The Framework based on some CodeStar Framework, MetaBox.io code and design.
 The fields configs desgin also based on CodeStar Framework.

-### FEATURES

-- Easy field generator for plugin options for metabox for any post type.
-- All field support callback on default value, content callback for content and notice field.
-- Dependency handling, also for section tabs (only in tabbed=true).
-- No ads, and never will.
-- Files are loaded only when required.
-- Minimum footprint.
-- Multilang support for WPML, Polylang, WP Multilang and qTranslate-X.
-- Availability to save post meta as simple (each setting has it's own custom field) instead of an array.

 #### Why did we add options to save meta as "simple"
 Simple options is stored az induvidual meta key, value pair, otherwise it is stored in an array.